open-compass/VLMEvalKit/docs/en/Development.md

   - Encoding: `encode_image_to_base64 `(for PIL Image) / `encode_image_file_to_base64` (for image file path)
   - Decoding: `decode_base64_to_image`(for PIL Image) / `decode_base64_to_image_file` (for image file path)

+### 2. Cutomize your benchmark prompt

+`ImageBaseDataset` defines the default prompt format.
+If you need to add prompts specific to the dataset or input data in the `Interleave` format to the model, you can implement this through the `build_prompt(line)` function.
+This function takes a line from a TSV file as input, containing fields such as index, image, question, etc. The function returns a dictionary list of multimodal messages `msg` in the format `[dict(type='image', value=IMAGE_PTH), dict(type='text', value=prompt)]`, including the image path and the text prompt to be input into VLMs.
+For interleave type inputs, you can directly place the dictionary of the image path at the image token position.

-### 2. Cutomize your benchmark metrics
+### 3. Cutomize your benchmark metrics

 To add evaluation for a new benchmark, you need to customize a class object to implement the dataset’s metrics calculation.
 Multimodal datasets inherit from the `ImageBaseDataset` object in `vlmeval/dataset/image_base.py`.
 The TYPE defines the type of dataset, `DATASET_URL` is the download address of the dataset, and `DATASET_MD5` is the MD5 checksum for consistency checking of the dataset file.

-In this class, you need to implement the `evaluate(eval_file, **judge_kwargs)` class function to calculate metrics and output results for the custom dataset.
-If you need to add prompts for the dataset, you can do so by implementing the `build_prompt(line)` function.
-Given a line from the TSV file as line, this function generates a list dictionary `[dict(type='image', value=IMAGE_PTH), dict(type='text', value=prompt)]` representing a multimodal message `msg`, including the image path and the text prompt to be input into the VLMs.
+In this class, **you need to implement** the `evaluate(eval_file, **judge_kwargs)` class function to calculate metrics and output results for the custom dataset.
+The function input `eval_file` is the path to the model prediction results file `{model_name}_{dataset}.xlsx`.
+This file can be read as a pandas.DataFrame using the `load(eval_file)` method, containing fields such as index, question, answer, category, prediction, etc. The judge_kwargs will pass a dictionary related to evaluation, such as the name of the `judge model`, the number of API request threads, etc. **The return value** of the function is the calculated accuracy and other metrics, formatted as a dictionary composed of lists, organized into a pandas.DataFrame.

 ## Implement a new model